Curriculum – Computing DocumentsDownload

 National Curriculum 2014

-Through our computing curriculum at Breckon Hill Primary School we aim to give our pupils the life-skills that will enable them to embrace and utilise new technology in a socially responsible and safe way.
+The intent of our Computing curriculum is to deliver a curriculum which is accessible to all and that will maximise the outcomes for every child so that they know more, remember more and understand more.
+At Breckon Hill Primary School we aim to give our pupils the life-skills that will enable them to embrace and utilise new technology in a socially responsible and safe way.
+We want children to become autonomous, independent users of computing technologies: gaining confidence and enjoyment from their activities.

 Not only do we want them to be digitally literate and competent users of technology, we also want them to develop creativity, resilience and problem-solving as well as critical thinking skills.